bra1nDump/ai-task-vscode/docs/backlog.md

 # Next up

+- Rebrand - ai-task, to show the extension on video update image
+  - New Icon, new identifier, new name
 - Remove content and just keep line numbers as ranges (speed) [1h]
 - Create a file if it's not there yet (cool looking) [1h]
 - Suggest respecting original indentation [20min]